molokoloco/jQuery.boxFx/README.txt

         With JavaScript, we dynamically animate HTML elements based on CSS3, like a proxy We take avantage of the both world, GPU acceleration and interactivity

-        We work on a set of HTML "<elements>" ("Seeds") inside a "box".
+        We work on a set of HTML <elements> ("Seeds") inside a "box".
-        A "box" can be ether the <body>, a <div>, or whatever jQuery element we want.
+        A "Box" and a "Seed" can be ether the <body>, a <div>, or whatever jQuery element we want.
-        The seeds are generated one after other in the "box", they can be any element that have display.
+        The seeds are generated one after other in the "box".

         A "options.delay" parameters tell the plugin the time to wait before (re)generate a new seed.
-        If "0" is used, plugin create as fast as possible a new seed ("requestAnimationFrame") otherwise it use a "setTimeout()"...
+        If "0" is used, plugin create as fast as possible a new one with "requestAnimationFrame" otherwise it use a "setTimeout()"...

         The seeds are created with a starting styles OBJ and/or a starting class.